 Once inside, I took a shortcut through the dining room.
-Among the numerous wedding portraits, baby pictures, and Judaic paintings that decorated its walls was an early black-and-white photo of Papa Moïse accompanied by his wife sitting on a armchair holding their firstborn, a baby girl.
-The framed photograph revealed an unsmiling man with chiseled good looks, one exuding an unshakeable confidence.
+Among the numerous wedding portraits, baby pictures, and Judaic paintings on the wall was an early black-and-white framed photo of Papa Moïse accompanied by his wife sitting on a armchair holding their firstborn, a baby girl.
+The photograph revealed an unsmiling man with chiseled good looks that exuded an unshakeable confidence.

 * * *

 After my grandmother had passed away from cancer, Papa Moïse was no longer the person I had known.
 He softened, replacing his stern look with smiles, laughs, and tear-less cries.
 Nothing had fazed him when my grandmother was alive, but now that he was without her, he had become sensitive to even the most trivial of things, like loud thunderstorms or getting news that one of his grandchildren was going to be late visiting him.
 The once stoic man that I knew was showing his true colors, and they were warm and vibrant.
 I couldn’t help but feel relieved that he had a tender core.
 I had the urge to call him by his first name — Moïse, or Mo.’

 I hated watching the news back then.
 But watching it with Papa Moïse — one of his favorite programs — grew on me.
 It was like watching the cartoons with a young child; you got to appreciate it that much more in their presence.
 Like the news, my grandfather grew on me, and I’m pretty sure I started to grow on him, too.